Marion Rose

 It’s my understanding that the term ‘regulation’ was first applied to feelings and emotions in Allan Schore’s book, ‘Affect Regulation and the Origin of the Self,’ which was published in 1994 (‘affect’ meaning feelings or emotions).
 I deeply acknowledge all the value that his work and related work has brought to the world.

 I value academic rigour and research.
-I did my Ph.D. at the Winnicott Research Unit, Cambridge University, where I looked at the relationship between mothers and babies in the context of post-natal depression and afterwards was a Research Fellow looking at the cognitive capacities of babies.
+I did my Ph.D. at the Winnicott Research Unit, Cambridge University in the early 90s, where I looked at the relationship between mothers and babies in the context of post-natal depression and afterwards was a Post Doctoral Research Fellow looking at the cognitive capacities of babies.
 I am so grateful for all the research which has shown us what babies and children experience, feel and need.

 I’m also passionate about honouring knowledge acquired through embodied experience such as the the ongoing experience of being a parent.